krishna4a6av/.config/README.md

 A modular, theme-aware dotfiles setup for Linux.
 It includes automatic color theming, wallpaper management, and cross-application consistency across Hyprland, GTK, Rofi, Kitty, Swaync and Neovim.

+* I am using a 14" laptop so the sizing of elements will likely be too big for most other screens and will need manual configuration.
+(I will add a sizing factor later to make it easier but for now it'd need to be done by the user)

 ## Prerequisites

 This setup script uses `GNU stow` to manage dotfiles.
 Make sure you have it installed.